 Yes, depends on the state.
 Please check out your local drop off for more information.

-No. All animals donated to Hunters for the Hungry or any affiliate must be legally taken/possessed and tagged.
+No. All animals donated to Hunters for the Hungry must be legally taken/possessed and tagged.
 Roadkill, no matter what state, is not accepted.

 I don't have any extra game to donate, but I'd still like to contribute.
 How else can I contribute?